 Speaking on a visit to Japan, the vice president said the US “will soon unveil the toughest and most aggressive round of economic sanctions on North Korea ever.”
 Although Pence suggested earlier this week that the US might meet with North Korean officials at the Winter Olympics in South Korea, the new sanctions will reportedly take effect before the games end.—CBS News

 Trump Demands Military Parade in Washington

 The Pentagon was working on putting together a military pageant in the US capital after Trump insisted on a display similar to one he witnessed in France, according to two anonymous officials.
-The White House press secretary, Sarah Huckabee Sanders, said Trump has “asked the Department of Defense to explore a celebration at which all Americans can show their appreciation.”—The Washington Post
+White House Press Secretary Sarah Huckabee Sanders said Trump has “asked the Department of Defense to explore a celebration at which all Americans can show their appreciation.”—The Washington Post

 60 People Missing After Earthquake Rocks Taiwan

 A magnitude 6.4 quake struck near the city of Hualien late Tuesday night, leaving at least six people dead and 258 others injured.
 Rescue workers were searching through the debris of collapsed and badly damaged buildings for dozens of people believed to still be trapped underneath or inside the rubble.—Reuters

 Kim Yo-jong, the younger sister of the North Korean leader, will join other senior officials from Pyongyang at the opening ceremony in South Korea on Friday.
 The majority of the 280 North Koreans taking part in the Winter Olympics—including competitors, journalists, and 229 cheerleaders—arrived in the South Wednesday.—BBC News